Gaopeng-Bai/Gradient-Secure/README.md

-# Experiments on CIFAR&MNIST datasets with gradient encryption.
+# Experiments on CIFAR & MNIST datasets with gradient encryption.

 ## Introduction